Our new strategic plan and process

 In a pair of two-hour Zoom sessions, the team thoughtfully considered our presentations.
 We discussed where Youth Catalytics is strong, and where we need to get stronger and smarter as all of us in the field reckon with unprecedented uncertainty and disruption, coming at us today from all directions: extreme political polarization, the consequences of the pandemic, and radically changing social and cultural norms, all fueled by increasing technological complexity.

-Out of this collaboration came our strategic plan, focused and concise - just two pages!
+Out of this collaboration came our new 2020-2025 strategic plan, focused and concise - just one page!
 Immediately out of that came The Foresight Initiative, an urgent, short-term exploration of the youth services sector in the US.
 Through this project, we will be reaching out to major practitioners, researchers, and young people to identify and synthesize trends, aspirations, and creative leading edges, to produce a better understanding of where we are and where we need to go.

 And finally, we hope you like our new website - another outcome of our planning process.
 Our goal was to simplify and re-organize the site, so that you can easily find what you’re looking for.